 For us humans, springtime is a joyous time of the year.
 Hopefully, the cold weather is behind us, and we look forward to all the fun things we can do.
 But this time of year can also bring dangers for our pets.
-Here are one or two spring dangers to look out for when you…
+Here are a few spring dangers to look out for when you have…

 Spring